Norwescon 1 Program Book

 Dr. Nourse’s major new medical novel, The Practice, will be published in April.

 J.F.
-Bone, a resident of Corvallis, Oregon, is the author of THE LANI PEOPLE, THE MEDDLERS, and LEGACY.
+Bone, a resident of Corvalis, Oregon, is the author of THE LANI PEOPLE, THE MEDDLERS, and LEGACY.
 Another novel, THE MATADOR, is due to be published later this year.

-Mildred Downey Broxon has had a number of stories published in original anthologies, some of which have been re-printed in Best-of-the-Year anthologies.
+Mildred Downey Broxon has had a number of stories published in original anthologies, some of which have been reprinted In Best-of-the-Year anthologies.
 She has recently finished her first book, a fantasy novel entitled TOO LONG A SACRIFICE.
-Mildred Downy Broxon is also the current vice-president of the Science Fiction Writers of America.
+Mildred Downey Broxon is also the current vice-president of the Science Fiction Writers of America.

 F.M.
 Busby is the author of numerous science fiction stories which have appeared in magazines, original anthologies and best-of-the-year anthologies.
 His published novels are CAGE A MAN and its sequel THE PROUD ENEMY, plus the epic RISSA KERGUELLEN.
 His next published novel, ALL THESE EARTHS, will be available at this year’s Worldcon, where “Buzz” will be toastmaster.
 He has sold an additional S.F. novel entitled ZELDE M’TANA and has recently finished a suspense novel.